 An ingenious argument, which was again originally developed in relation to executions, suggests that as the amputation of a normal organ does not count as a medical procedure, the laws of medical ethics do not apply to these patients.
 (14) Thus, the surgeon who does this procedure is not bound by relevant ethical norms.
 This argument is weak as the procedure requires a well-defined medical protocol and medical equipment and it is surely farfetched to claim that this is not a medical procedure.

 Here, it may be useful to bring in another dimension—that is, the doctor’s duties to society.
 Physicians routinely carry out activities that have nothing to do with their patients’ welfare, but serve society at large.
 For instance, reporting infectious diseases may, in fact, harm the patient’s interests as they may need to be quarantined or forced to be admitted to a specialised facility.
 However, this does not raise any ethical quandaries, nor does the physician wrestle with their conscience afterward.
 Then can penal amputation also be considered a societal contribution?
 It may be considered analogous to the non-use of expensive medication for a patient who cannot afford it.
 Similarly, it can be considered equivalent to the use of placebo controls when conducting a medical trial.
 The patient undergoes medical procedures (blood tests, examinations, imaging) but does not reap any benefits; instead, they expose themselves to the prospect of harm (adverse events) in order to further medial research, or in other words, to further societal good.
 While participating in the placebo group of a study, especially in a randomised controlled surgery study which may involve sham operations, the significant possibility of harm is always present.
-(21) While this was a hotly debated issue in the past, at present, most ethicists at the present time are of the opinion that there are no major ethical objections.
+(21) While this was a hotly debated issue in the past, most ethicists at the present time are of the opinion that there are no major ethical objections.

 A final argument that has been proposed is that not participating in penal amputation procedures harms the interests of the victims of the crimes.
 They may suffer from medical illnesses, including psychiatric problems, because of the crime itself and its consequences.
 (22) This is an extension of the society benefit argument, but it has moral force.
 However, this argument depends on the idea that such punishments have a deterrent effect which may not really be the case.